Mental Toughness in Youth Soccer Isn't What You Think

 The Role of Discomfort

-Here’s something really important: mental toughness requires discomfort.
+Here’s something important that many parents struggle with: mental toughness requires discomfort.

-You can’t build it by staying in your comfort zone.
+Your child can’t build it by staying in their comfort zone.

 Think about physical strength.
-You don’t get stronger by lifting weights that feel easy.
-You get stronger by pushing your muscles past what they’re used to.
-That’s how they adapt and grow.
+They don’t get stronger by lifting weights that feel easy.
+They get stronger by pushing their muscles past what they’re used to.
+That’s how muscles adapt and grow.

 Mental toughness works the same way.

-You build it by facing situations that are hard.
-Situations that make you nervous.
+They build it by facing situations that are hard.
+Situations that make them nervous.
 Situations where failure is a real possibility.

 The good news?
-You don’t have to seek out huge, terrifying challenges.
+They don’t have to seek out huge, terrifying challenges.
 Small discomforts count too.
-Every practice where you push a little harder.
-Every game where you try something you’re not sure you can pull off.
-Every moment you choose the harder option instead of the easy one.
+Every training session where they push a little harder.
+Every match where they try something they’re not sure they can pull off.
+Every moment they choose the harder option instead of the easy one.

 It all adds up.

-Let’s talk about what mental toughness isn’t, because there’s a lot of confusion here.
+Let’s talk about what mental toughness isn’t, because there’s a lot of confusion here (especially among parents and coaches).

 Pretend they’re fine when they’re not